CharlesGillingham/CMIDI/README.md

 -	SMPTE.
 We can’t format the time as SMPTE or set the SMPTE offset.
 The right way to do this would be to have two time maps, or at least a second hierarchy that has the smite time.
 The nanoseconds and ticks would be shared (i.e. “ticks” = “subframes” but the higher levels would be different.)
 The branch counts in the SMPTE time hierarchy would not change for the life time of the application; the hierarchy may be able to work by staying in sync with “timeOfTheCurrentTick”.

 CMIDIEndpoint
 - 	Updating missing endpoints.
 The "endpoint" I start with can disappear, as when I unplug a keyboard.
-I'm guessing that my input port will be disconnected and nothing will be sent to it.
+I'm suessing that my input port will be disconnected and nothing will be sent to it.
 If I replug in the keyboard, it's possible the system creates some new endpoint and my input port needs to be re-connected to it, if I intend to stay connected.

 While the endpoint is disconnected, I need to fail gracefully when I receive MIDI while I wait for the system to fix itself.